 With diseases such a significant part of human existence, it is no surprise that they found their way into literature, art, music, and the cultural imagination.
 Treatments, cures, prevention, and healing were so arbitrary, so inconsistent, and so out of human control that who, and when, and how the diseases struck seemed to have almost a supernatural origin, a sentiment that came to associate diseases with morality (basically, if you, or society, is evil, you will get sick).
 Certain diseases came to be associated with characters that were pure and innocent, while others seemed to carry with them the connotation of evil or depravity.
 Disease and illness was more than just a plot twist, they informed readers about a character's morals, symbolism, and humanity.

 Fortunately, by the 20th century, germ theory and the discovery of antibiotics and vaccines brought these diseases back under the control of human hands.
 But the legacy of these centuries of affliction have left their mark on literature and the arts.
-This short series will investigate one of those diseases that so mystified our ancestors and the pathogen that caused it; future posts will explore others.
+This short series will investigate one of those diseases that so mystified our ancestors and the pathogen that caused it.

 Lillian Gish and John Gilbert in La Boheme, 1926 | Mimi is just one of the many female characters suffering a slow death from consumption